-Note, the instruction provided below will guide you through your contacts export from Bronto.
-However, if you have any questions or need any assistance, we recommend checking their Help Center or contacting their Support for the up to date information.
+Note that the instructions below will guide you through your contacts export from Bronto.
+However, if you have any questions or need any assistance, we recommend checking their Help Center or contacting their Support for the up-to-date information.

 All Contacts (includes active and inactive contacts)

 We recommend exporting each of these lists separately since each of these statuses should be mapped to the corresponding status in Omnisend.